munificent/magpie/doc/site/markdown/classes.md

 Here we've defined a new `init()` method that takes a `x` and `y` coordinates using a simple unnamed record.
 We can call it like this:

     :::magpie
-    var point = Point new(2, 3)
+    val point = Point new(2, 3)

 When you call `new()` it looks for an `init()` method that matches *whatever* you pass to it.
 In this case, `2, 3` matches our overloaded `init()` method.
 That method in turn calls the canonical or "real" initializer to ensure that all of the class's fields are initialized.

 This way, you are free to overload `init()` to make it easy to create instances of your classes.
 The only key requirement is that an `init()` method needs to eventually "bottom out" and call the canonical initializer before it returns.
-The canonical `init()` does the magic of actually initializing all of the fields.
+If you fail to do that, Magpie will [throw](error-handling.html) an `InitializationError` when you try to construct the object.

 ### Overloading Construction

-In the above example, we provide an alternate path to creating a new object, but we're still creating a new object of the given class.
+In the above example, we provide an alternate path for *initializing* a new object, but we're still *creating* a new object normally.
 Sometimes you may need to be more flexible than that.
-Perhaps you want to cache objects.
+Perhaps you want to cache objects so that calling `new()` with certain arguments always returns the *same* object.

     :::magpie
     def (this == Point) new(x is Int, y is Int)